gabera/tuya-voltage-monitor/README.md

 - 💾 Stores data in PostgreSQL for long-term analysis
 - ☁️ Runs continuously on Railway (no local computer needed)
 - 🔍 Indexed database for fast queries
+- 📈 **Web Dashboard** with interactive graphs and filters:
+  - View data by hour, day, or month
+  - Filter by voltage thresholds (min/max)
+  - Compare multiple devices on the same graph
+  - Real-time statistics and auto-refresh

 ## Setup